-In our efforts to create a world where educational and nutritional opportunities reach the hungry poor, schools are critical.
+In WFP's efforts to create a world where educational and nutritional opportunities reach the hungry poor, schools are critical.
 It’s where we lay the foundation for future generations to grow and thrive.

 What is School Feeding?

-School programmes includes meals for students and high-energy biscuits or snacks at school or others that provide take-home rations to families with children who attend school regularly.
+School programmes include meals for students and high-energy biscuits or snacks at schools where a crisis or emergency has struck.
+WFP also provides take-home rations to families with children who attend school regularly.

 What are the Benefits?

 A meal at school acts as a magnet to get children into the classroom.
 Continuing to provide a daily meal to children helps to keep them in school.
 The benefits of school feeding extend beyond the classroom:

 - Safety Nets: School meals help families to educate their children and protect their food security in times of crisis.
 School meals support development so children can become healthy and productive adults, breaking the cycle of hunger and poverty in the world’s most vulnerable areas.